codio-content/Javascript_Maze-Decomposition_variables/.guides/content/Sizing-our-Maze-9c09.md

 What we need to do is

 1. Drag in a variable block
-1. Choose a variable name and enter it in the space (you can only use mazeWidth and mazeHeight at the moment)
+1. Choose a variable name and enter it in the space (you can use only use width and height at the moment)
 1. Assign that variable name a value by connecting a value block to it.
 1. Change the value to the width and height (measured in number of tiles)
 1. If you choose values that are too large, they will not be accepted.